HannanJaved/iclr2027-dpo-hpo-dataset/README.md

 Anonymized tables of **evaluated DPO hyperparameters**, **intermediate training fidelities**, **measured training cost**, and **downstream evaluation scores**.
 These tables are the source used to construct the offline HPO blackboxes in the paper.

-No author names, institution names, cluster paths, or training-run identifiers are included.

 ## Contents

 ```